DataDog/documentation/content/en/agent/configuration/dual-shipping.md

 This document provides examples of Agent configurations for dual shipping different types of data (for example, APM, logs, Cluster Agent metrics, and so on) to multiple Datadog organizations.

-**Note**: If you want to dual ship logs or split log traffic across different logging vendors, cloud storages, or SIEM providers, see [Observability Pipelines][2].
+**Note**: Use [Observability Pipelines][1] if you want to dual ship logs or split log traffic across different logging vendors, cloud storages, or SIEM providers.

-For a full list of network traffic destinations, see [Network Traffic][1].
+For a full list of network traffic destinations, see [Network Traffic][2].

 ## Metrics and service checks